weathon/Lang-Gas/README.md

 ### Step 3.
 Download Dataset
 Go to https://paperswithcode.com/dataset/simgas and download the dataset.

+Put the videos of the downloaded dataset into the `simulated_gas` folder, and run `python3 dataprep.py`

 ## Step 4.
 Run the code
 ### Modify `owl_notracking.py` for SAM-2 path.
 Change `sam2_checkpoint` to your SAM-2 checkpoint path.
 Do NOT change config path.